Privacy Policy

 Analytics

-When you visit our website, we use a third-party service, Google Analytics to collect standard internet log information and details of visitor behaviour patterns.
+When you visit our Website, we use a third-party service, Google Analytics to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out such things as the number of visitors to the various parts of the site.
 This information is only processed in a way that does not directly identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.

 If we do collect personal data through our website, we’ll be upfront about this.
 We’ll make it clear when we collect personal information and we’ll explain what we intend to do with it.